Getting into the Morning Pages

 As I write each morning, I give myself permission to take an emotional journey.
 I let my unconscious loose on the page.
 I give myself the freedom to feel before the day kicks off.

-I’m familiar with lots of people who have done The Artist’s Way at some point in their life, and the morning pages seem to be a sticky habit.
+I’m familiar with lots of people who have done The Artist’s Way at some point in their lives, and the morning pages seem to be a sticky habit.
 I enjoy the process and I plan to keep going way beyond the twelve weeks of the book.

 You might also enjoy …